SamuelWhitton/natural-daina/README.md

     |+-+ cabbage4 *{} @ Invalid; requires type visibility since cabbage4 from Ni has type visibility
 }
 ```
 Most combinations of visibilities would not be used very often and dont usually need to be considered.
-The following are the most used:
+The following are the most common:

-+ **---** only allows access within the same instance, it is similar to the private modifer in some other languages.
++ **---** only allows access within the same object and class, it is similar to the private modifer in some other languages.
 + **+++** allows access everywhere, it is similar to the public modifer in some other languages.
-+ **--+** allows access within the same instance and child instances which inherit the method, it is similar to the protected modifer in some other languages.
++ **--+** allows access within the same object and child objects which inherit the method, it is similar to the protected modifer in some other languages.

 There are some abbreviations avaliable: